kumarkrishna/paper-spray/README.md

-This is a list of interesting research papers maintained by [Kumar](https://github.com/kumarkrishna) and [Biswa](https://github.com/biswajitsc), mainly in Machine Learning, particularly Deep Learning, but definitely not limited to it.
+This is a list of interesting research papers maintained by [Kumar](https://github.com/kumarkrishna) and [Biswa](https://github.com/biswajitsc), mainly in Machine Learning, but definitely not limited to it.
 This is mainly an initiative to inculcate a reading habit among ourselves.
 Suggested reads are always welcome!

-Currently we do not have a clear cut decision strategy to decide which papers to add and which to not.
-We mostly add papers which have come in the limelight either because the author is popular or it is an interesting novel idea.
-This strategy ignores a lot of significant papers, and hence contributions are welcome.

-We would try submit only links which are freely available, but we may also add few links which can be accessed freely from an university network.
+We would try submit only links which are freely available, but we may also add few links which can be accessed freely only from an university network.

 __We have created a webpage for [Paper-Spray](https://biswajitsc.github.io/paper-spray.html) containing a searchable list of the papers in the json file.__